Home

 It seems more likely that those who remained within the ancient village of Skara Brae gradually grew older and died.

-With their passing their home and the home of the ancestors for over six centuries finally fell silent - silent save for the almost inaudible sounds of the encroaching sand.
+With their passing, their home and the home of the ancestors for over six centuries finally fell silent — silent save for the sound of the encroaching sand.

 Section Contents